 The Council of Europe (CoE) is a pan-European organisation of 47 member states, including all 28 member states of the European Union.
 The United Kingdom was one of the founding members.
 Set up shortly after the end of the Second World War, the CoE’s core mission is to promote human rights, democracy and the rule of law across the continent.

 The Permanent Representation of the United Kingdom to the CoE is an active member of the organisation.
 We represent the UK at intergovernmental meetings and work with the organisation’s various institutions – such as the European Court of Human Rights, the Parliamentary Assembly of the Council of Europe, the Commissioner for Human Rights and the Congress of Local and Regional Authorities – and the delegations of other member states to make the CoE as effective and efficient as possible.

-British nationals can also get email alerts on changes to travel advice by subscribing to the Foreign Office’s email travel advice updates
+British nationals can also get email alerts on changes to travel advice by subscribing to the FCDO’s email travel advice updates.

 All consular enquiries should be directed to the British Embassy in Paris

 For information on whether you require a visa for the United Kingdom and how to apply, go to the UK Border Agency website

 Please note that the UK Delegation to the Council of Europe cannot deal with individual enquiries about visa applications.
 For all visa enquiries, please contact the UK Border Agency